The Honors College has many opportunities for students to get involved in the Honors community.

 The Honors Development Board, an advisory body for the Honors College, reserves a seat for an elected student representative from each class.
-Students may contact Dr. Motley at the beginning of the fall semester for information on joining.
+Students may contact Dr. Keller at the beginning of the fall semester for information on joining.

 Areté is the Honors College's student produced newsletter.
 This publication was the 2007 winner of the National Collegiate Honors Council Best Student Newsletter competition and placed 3rd in the same competition in 2009.
 Writers, photographers and designers are all needed to form the Areté staff each year.